openedx/openedx-events/docs/how-tos/create-a-new-event.rst

 This will help ensure that the event is self-descriptive and self-contained as much as possible.

-.. note:: There have been cases where events also carry other contextual data that is not directly related to the event but useful for consumers Although this is not recommended, if you need to include such data, ensure that the reasoning behind it is documented and does not introduce ambiguity.
+.. note:: There have been cases where events also carry other contextual data that is not directly related to the event but useful for consumers.
+Although this is not recommended, if you need to include such data, ensure that the reasoning behind it is documented and does not introduce ambiguity.

 .. note:: Also, consider how relevant the data is to where the event is triggered.
 Consider whether it could be removed or deprecated in the future so that the event remains consistent and maintainable over time.